oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-connections/create-connections.md

 1. In the left Navigation pane, click **Design** > **Connections** > click **Create**

-2. In the *Create Connection - Select Adapter* dialog, select the **Oracle ADW** adapter to use for this connection.
+2. In the *Create Connection* dialog, select the **Oracle ADW** adapter to use for this connection.
 To find the adapter, enter `adw` in the search field.
 Click on the highlighted adapter and hit **Select**.
     ![Create ADW connection](images/create-adw-connection.png)

 3. In the *Create Connection* dialog, enter the following information and click **Create**